Glossary and Definitions ...

 A demonym for Long Island is Long Islander.

-For example: My uncle now lives in another state, yet he still thinks of himself as a Long Islander.
+For example: My cousin has moved to the other side of the state, yet he still thinks of himself as a Long Islander.

 - FIPS Codes